denialpan/DoABarrelWall/README.md

 # DoABarrelWall
 Cycle through lockscreen and homescreen wallpapers with an "unlimited" set amount of images.
-Similar idea that Android has.
+Similar to what Android has.

 ## Contributors
 Because these people are more important than the tweak itself.
 This README.md file will be solely this.